A History of Angleton FUMC

 While construction was underway, Sunday School classes continued in the educational wing, but church services were held in the theater next door.

 The physical plant has continued to grow with the membership, one recent addition being the purchase of the E.L.
 Boston home on East Magnolia for a parsonage, while the old parsonage next to the church has been retained for other uses.
 In 1990, the church purchased six lots across the street from the sanctuary.
-For future expansion, the Beacon (theater) Building and parking lot was secured in 1992.
+The Beacon (theater) Building and parking lot was secured in 1992 for future expansion.
 At present this building has been leased for income.